Relationships writing is an easy niche to expand, because it’s already so broad.

 Here’s one novel way to think about writing within the niche of relationships: pitch a teen-oriented magazine about how to cope when a divorced parent starts dating again.
-You’re writing about relationships while building authority in three different niches: relationships, teenagehood, and parenting.
+With an article like this, you’re writing about relationships while building authority in three different niches: relationships, teenagehood, and parenting.

 Here are some other, not so obvious choices when it comes to diversifying he relationships niche.
 What about writing for a movie blog about romantic movie remakes that were better than the original?